 This makes it all the more of a shame that this remarkable country, its stunning landscapes, one-of-a-kind structures, thought-provoking art, lively nightlife, delicious cuisine, phenomenal beer, incredible culture, and friendly people are commonly underrated, misunderstood, or just plain forgotten about.

 For example, take the Bohemian Switzerland National Park, known by some locals as “Czech Switzerland,” which allows you to enjoy fun outdoor activities with your family or friends with the most incredible mountainous backdrop.

 This is a great place to learn about some of Czechia’s native plants and wildlife.
 Hiking is one of the best activities here, with the glorious Czech summers being ideal for hiking in this national park.

-Then there’s the Italian Court, which has a functional medieval currency with identical power as today’s Euro.
+Then there’s the Italian Court, which had a functional medieval currency with power identical to today’s Euro.
 Where else in Europe can you see, let alone USE, a medieval currency with the same strength and convenience as the Euro?!

 - Most Famous Landmarks in the Czech Republic

 - 2. Jan Palach and Jan Zajíc memorial

 - 3. Prague Castle